lsawade/introduction-to-conda/docs/creating-a-package/creating-a-conda-package.md

 ```bash
 conda build intro2conda --croot pkgs
 ```
 where the `--croot` option and its argument define the package output path.
+Particularly important to set should you be running on a remote machine with anaconda loaded as a module.

 ### Indexing

-If everything goes smoothly, we can index the packaged directory, so that conda knows we have a package here.
+If everything goes smoothly, we can index the packaged directory, so that `conda` knows we have a package here.
 ```bash
 conda index pkgs
 ```